USER GUIDE 12

 In order to achieve great prints, you first need to understand the 3D Printer's settings.
 Here we will discuss shells, layer height, and infill.
 These settings directly control the surface finish, durability of the print, and density.

-If we think about each printed layer of an object as a two- dimensional drawing laid out on the X and Y axes, then the number of shells on the object refers to the number of times the outline of the drawing is retraced.
+Think about each printed layer of an object as a two- dimensional drawing laid out on the X and Y axes.
+In this case, the number of shells on the object refers to the number of times the outline of the drawing is retraced.
 If the printer only traces the outline once, it is said to have one shell, if it retraces the outline a second time then it is said to have two shells.

-Use fewer shells when prototyping or printing decorative objects, use more shells when printing items that will be put under more stress.
+Use fewer shells when prototyping or printing decorative objects.
+Use more shells when printing items that will be under more stress.

 High-resolution objects take longer to produce than low resolution ones.
 This is because for every one layer of a low-resolution object, there could be 5 times as many layers in a high resolution object.
-Each of those layers is extra time spent printing, but they can make a substantial difference in visual quality.
+Each of those layers takes more time printing, but it can make a substantial difference in visual quality.

 Use a bigger layer height for prototyping and rapid production, use a smaller layer height for display objects and more-accurate tolerances.

-Use less infill on test objects and prototypes that wont be subjected much stress, use more infill on functional mechanical parts and objects that need to be durable.
+Use less infill on test objects and display items that won't be subjected to much stress.
+Use more infill on functional and durable parts.